KxSystems/docs/docs/ref/dotq.md

 .Q.prf0 pid
 ```

-Where `pid` is a process ID, returns a table representing a snapshot of the call stack at the time of the call in another KDB-X process `pid`, with columns
+Where `pid` is a process ID, returns a table representing a snapshot of the call stack at the time of the call in another kdb+ process `pid`, with columns

 ```txt
 name   assigned name of the function